Mandate and members

 Huguette Labelle (Chair)

-Huguette Labelle holds a PhD (education) degree from the University of Ottawa, has honorary degrees from 12 Canadian universities, and from the University of Notre Dame, United States.
+Huguette Labelle holds a PhD (education) degree from the University of Ottawa, and has honorary degrees from 12 Canadian universities and one from the University of Notre Dame, United States.
 She is a Companion of the Order of Canada.
 In addition, she is a recipient of the Order of Ontario, the Vanier Medal of the Institute of Public Administration of Canada, the Outstanding Achievement Award of the Public Service of Canada, the McGill University Management Achievement Award and La Francophonie’s Ordre de la Pléiade.

 -